As Things Devolve, Here’s Why Understanding the Brutal Reality of the SHTF Could Save Your Life

 Why is it so important to know about the bad stuff?

 Many of us try to insulate ourselves from the dark things going on in the world.
 I know that I stay away from social media beyond what is required for work because I’m sick of the arguing and the hatred.
 There are certain articles in the news I hesitate to read because I know they will haunt me.
 This is human nature – we avoid things that scare us, sicken us, and make us unhappy.

 But there are some exceptions to this rule that you should make.

 It’s incredibly important to know about the horrible things that could occur when the SHTF well before it happens.
-I asked Selco about this in a conversation we were having about his new book, The Dirty Truth About SHTF Survival.
-I asked him why people needed to know about the horrors he faced.
+I asked Selco about this in a conversation we were having when he wrote his first paperback, The Dark Secrets of SHTF Survival I asked him why people needed to know about the horrors he faced.
 He replied,

 So you won’t be shocked and so you can shorten adapting period while you are shocked.

 Generally speaking, there are lot of sick and bad and dangerous people.
 We just do not see them because the layer of civilization and the system covers it.
 And of course, if I had known, I would prep more but in the way that I would invest more in skills.
 Much more than in equipment.